SysManSquad/sysmansquadblogdev/content/posts/2020-09-27-use-the-task-sequence-deployment-type-to-deploy-an-application-with-sensitive-information/index.md

                 </ul></figure>

                 <p class="has-text-align-justify">
-                  An alternative to the first step is to use <strong>Collection variables</strong>.
+                  An alternative to the first step is to use **Collection variables**.
 This way, you can have different pairs of variables if you want to report to different workspaces.
 In the screenshot above, you may note another variable named MMA_ProxyURL is used.
 This one is set using collection variables because depending on the server location, the proxy URL is not the same.
                 </p>

                 <h5>